 The Mood’s Median test is a hypothesis test used to determine if there is a significant difference between two or more independent groups.

-How the Mood’s Median Test Works
+How the Mood’s Median Test Statistic Works

 The difference between M1 and M2 (D) is then calculated.
-If D = 0, then H0 is true and there is no significant difference between the two groups.
-If D≠0, then H1is true, and there is a significant difference between the two groups.
+If D = 0, then H0 is true, and there is no significant difference between the two groups.
+If D≠= 0, then H1 is true, and there is a significant difference between the two groups.

 To calculate the p-value, we use the formula: p-value = P(X≤D), where X ∼ N(0,1).
 If the p-value is less than 0.05, then we reject H0 and conclude that there IS a significant difference between the two groups at α= 0.05.